Showing posts with label Savannah. Show all posts

 She had a few cleaning items, her makeup, a towel, tissue, and bed linens

-The bed she was leaving in the apartment had a mattress that was made for only one person because it slumped in the middle.
+The bed she was leaving in the apartment had a mattress made for only one person because it slumped in the middle.

-My daughter gave me a pair of black stretch pants and a tank top to sleep in after I took a long hot shower.
+After I took a long, hot shower, my daughter gave me a pair of black stretch pants and a tank top to sleep in.

 I tried to sleep on the edge of the bed but kept rolling to the middle.
 I slept for a couple of hours.

-What was I going to do for three days without my medicine, and clothes?
+What would I do for three days without my medicine and clothes?

 The bed we slept on